garyhussey/icarousel/README.md

 icarousel
 =========

-an responsive, infinitely scroll-able carousel plugin for jquery.
+a responsive, infinitely scroll-able carousel plugin for jquery.